GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/tools/profile-generator/README.md

 - `project_id` - project id for enabling dependent services for building Latency Profile Generator artifacts
 - `artifact_registry` - artifact registry to upload Latency Profile Generator artifacts to
 - `build_latency_profile_generator_image` - Whether latency profile generator image will be built or not
 - `targets` - Which model servers are we targeting for benchmarking?
-Set `manual` if intending to benchmark a model server already in the cluster.
+Set  the fields on `manual` if intending to benchmark a model server already in the cluster.
 - `output_bucket` - gcs bucket to write benchmarking metrics to.
 - `latency_profile_kubernetes_service_account` - service account giving access to latency profile generator to write to `output_bucket`
 - `k8s_hf_secret` - Name of secret for huggingface token stored in k8s